Sexual abuse compensation calculator – Find out amounts you can claim?

 This takes you to the NSPCC page on preventing abuse.
 You will find information on what sexual abuse is, how you define child sex abuse, and much more.

 This link takes you to the government’s “Criminal injuries compensation: a guide.”
-This is a digital guide, which provides advice for anyone that is thinking of applying for compensation under the Criminal Injuries Compensation Scheme 2012.
+This is a digital guide, which provides advice for anyone thinking of applying for compensation under the Criminal Injuries Compensation Scheme 2012.

 Take a look at our guide on how to claim for sex abuse.
 This includes information on sex abuse in the workplace, how to make a claim, the long-term effects of physical and psychological damage following sex abuse, and much more.